chamin19/HR-DBMS/README.md

 The HR Coordinator is able to view all data in an organized fashion, as well as edit or delete records from selected tables:

 The HR Coordinator may also to input and generate results from MySQL queries.

+## HR Coordinator View
+The database contains records for employees with IDs 999-1011.
+After entering their ID, an employee may log their work hours or edit personal information.

 ## What I Learned
 - How to host a MySQL application online with Webhost